 Terry Evans was born in 1943 in Romford, Essex.
 He started painting for his own satisfaction; his subjects being portraits, racing-cars and dogs, experimenting with water-colour and acrylics, then he tried oils.
 Terry explains that this was a turning point in his career as he found the expressive freedom of working in paint that stayed workable for days.
 A second breakthrough came when he decided to paint landscapes.

-Evans has also added his own subject preferences to the style.
-The paintings tell of a wilderness with running water, glades, rocks, pools, mountains, trees and flowers.
+Adding his own subject preferences to the style his paintings tell of a wilderness with running water, glades, rocks, pools, mountains, trees and flowers.
 Terry Evans’ paintings are of unspoilt nature in the raw.
 Not even an old rotting fence-post is allowed to spoil these landscapes.
 Nowhere will you find a trace of Mankind.

 House, High Street, Moreton-in-Marsh, Gloucestershire,